 Divorce Lawyers Discuss No-Fault vs. Fault Divorce

 Unlike no-fault divorce, fault divorce requires our East Hanover divorce lawyers to prove that a spouse acted in such a way to lead to a divorce.
 As pursuant to New Jersey Revised Statutes Section 2A:34-2, causes for at-fault divorces may be adultery, desertion, extreme cruelty, separation, voluntary substance abuse, mental illness, incarceration, or deviant sexual conduct.

 For fault divorce, it must be proven that a spouse acted in one of these ways to be granted a fault divorce.
 In contrast to fault divorce, no-fault divorces cannot be denied assuming you fit the criteria listed in the previous section such as 12 months New Jersey residence, etc.

 Beyond what is needed to actually execute these two different forms of divorce, judges may consider the cause of divorce when considering both alimony and child custody.
-While fault divorce does not inherently entitle the “innocent” party to larger amount of alimony or a greater degree of child custody, it can be weighed.
+While fault divorce does not inherently entitle the “innocent” party to a larger amount of alimony or a greater degree of child custody, it can be weighed.
 Other factors such as equitable distribution of marital assets and child support are not impacted by no-fault vs. fault divorce.

 What are the Advantages of Seeking a No-Fault Divorce in Morris County?

 The situations which may lead to a divorce can be innumerable.
 Our Morris County no-fault divorce attorneys understand that only our clients can make the decision whether to file for no-fault or fault divorce.
 Ultimately, we are here to serve our clients’ needs in whatever way we can.
 With that being said, there are a handful of reasons to consider no-fault divorce over fault divorce.

-It is easier.
-Simply put, filing for no-fault divorce requires less red tape, no evidence of any wrongdoing, and is all around an easier process.
+Simply put, filing for no-fault divorce requires less red tape, no evidence of any wrongdoing, and is all-around an easier process.
 For individuals going through a stressful time, this can be reason enough to seek this option.